xonq/tutorials/orthofiller.md

 OrthoFinder output contains one or more names that do not corrrespond to the inputted fasta names.
  Please ensure all protein fasta names are unique.
 ```

+This is because the `transcript_id = ` field from multiple files have the same names... e.g. typically `mRNA_####`; as above, you will have to change all the names using a search and replace/regular expression approach to something unique.
+I recommend finding and replacing `mRNA_` to the genome code name.